-The Trust and our schools will:
+The Trust and The Mead Infant and Nursery School will:

-- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultation with children e.g. through questionnaires, participation in antibullying activity, and asking children to report whether they have had happy/sad lunchtimes/playtimes and whether they feel safe. - Ensure that all children know there is access to an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding opportunities across the curriculum, which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
-In particular, this will include anti-bullying work, online-safety, accessing emergency services, road safety, pedestrian and cycle training.
-Trust schools also schedule focussed work in year 6 to prepare for transition to secondary school and more personal safety/independent travel. - Tailor opportunities to the specific needs and vulnerabilities of individual children, including those who are victims of abuse and those with special educational needs or disabilities. - Provide preventative education through a culture of zero tolerance for sexism, misogyny / misandry, homophobia, biphobia, and sexual violence and sexual harassment. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.
+- Establish and maintain an ethos where children feel safe and secure, are encouraged to talk and are always listened to. - Include regular consultation with children e.g. through questionnaires, participation in antibullying activity, and asking children to report whether they have had happy/sad lunchtimes/playtimes and whether they feel safe.
+This also includes the use of a zones of regulation board and worry eaters as avenues for children to express any concerns they have. - Ensure that all children know there is access to an adult in the school whom they can approach if they are worried or in difficulty. - Include safeguarding opportunities across the curriculum, which equip children with the skills they need to stay safe from harm and to know to whom they should turn for help.
+In particular, this will include anti-bullying work, online-safety, accessing emergency services, stranger danger, road safety, safe touch and consent The school has carefully mapped out a safeguarding curriculum which is published on the school's website. - Tailor opportunities to the specific needs and vulnerabilities of individual children, including those who are victims of abuse and those with special educational needs or disabilities. - Provide preventative education through a culture of zero tolerance for sexism, misogyny / misandry, homophobia, biphobia, and sexual violence and sexual harassment. - Ensure all staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks.